I’m excited to work with teams of passionate people to craft and realize a collective vision.

 tangled, the first guest-curated exhibition and a resounding success, emerged through a day-long conversation with two artists who proposed the idea.
 It was a reminder of what I had learned over the course of running the gallery: that leadership isn’t about having all the answers yourself, but instead creating the space for other people’s ideas to flourish.

 I didn't mean to start a condom brand.
-Born from a feverish vision of 'ravioli condoms,' Papa Nopapa’s has become a case study in taking a stupid idea seriously, and watching people actually want it.
-Launching summer 2025, Papa Nopapa's is a novelty brand, but with real condom companies in its sights.
+Born from a feverish vision of 'ravioli condoms,' Papa-Nopapa’s has become a case study in taking a stupid idea seriously, and watching people actually respond to it.
+Launching summer 2025, Papa Nopapa's is a novelty brand taking advantage of the natural shape of condoms, but with a deeper purpose.
 While it might look like a joke, it's not.
+Coming soon here.

 Brand